olenalo/Module03/README.md

 This is an app reproducing basic spreadsheet functionality.

-Initial MySQL scripts for creating database and tables can be found in the `resources/` dir.
+Initial MySQL scripts for creating database and tables can be found in the `resources/` dir ([here](https://github.com/olenalo/Module03/blob/master/src/main/resources/initMySQLScripts.sql)).

 ## Design